percula/planter_docs/content/en/docs/plants/add-plants/index.md

 url: "plants/add-plants"
 ---

 Ready to get planning?
-Planter makes it easy to find plants and add them to your garden.
+Planter makes it easy to find plants and add them to your garden!

 1. In your garden, select the **+ Add Plants** button